Bedtime distractions make it harder to sleep

 Put your Devices to bed

 Some parents practice a nighttime ritual with their kids: devices have their own sleeping space and are literally put to bed—away from the bedroom.
-Not a bad idea for adults either, and it should be done at least an hour before bedtime.
-This protects you not only from harmful light and frequency emissions, but also lets you rest your mind from the constant flow of distracting information.
+Not a bad idea for adults either.
+This should be done at least an hour before bedtime.
+It protects you not only from harmful light and frequency emissions, but also lets you rest your mind from the constant flow of distracting information.
 Whatever the news, it can almost always wait until morning.

 Lights OUT at bedtime